 I am a Person-Centred Psychotherapist and Counsellor, able to offer a range of short and long term work to clients who are facing a difficulty in their life and ability to function, or a desire to understand themselves better.
-I believe that we all have the potential to grow and heal, but that when we are interrupted by trauma, loss or low self-esteem, that capacity seems an impossibility.
+I believe that we all have the potential to grow and heal, but that when we are interrupted by anxiety, trauma, loss or low self-esteem, that capacity seems an impossibility.
 With the help of a compassionate but objective relationship in therapy, we can work together to bring you back to your authentic self.
 I will provide an open, safe and non-judgemental environment for us to work in, all I ask is that you bring a commitment to be actively curious about yourself and your circumstances.

 I am able to work with adults and older teenagers (16+), as well as those training to be psychotherapists themselves.
 I have a broad experience of short and long term work, presenting issues and ages, diagnoses and personalities.
 For me, the most important element of therapy is the capacity to build a relationship together, and the shared belief that change is possible.
 I work with what you choose to bring; what I bring to the relationship is myself and my expertise in therapy.
 You remain the expert in your own life and able to make the changes you seek.

 Following an inquiry from you, I will arrange an initial session to find out more about you and your needs, and to allow you to consider if I am the right therapist for you.
 We will then contract to work together, usually weekly, at a time that suits us both.